cmarqs/Teste-python-jr/README.md

 ##

 ### For rest api front-end with the awesome django-rest-framework
-- you should get access at http://127.0.0.1:8000 if there is no other server running on your device, but it is better to check the results of the 'runserver' command and make sure you have the correct url
+- you should get access at http://127.0.0.1:8000/api if there is no other server running on your device, but it is better to check the results of the 'runserver' command and make sure you have the correct url

-### For admin-django front-end with the pretty grappelli theme
-- http://127.0.0.1:8000/admin (once more, make sure that you have the correct url man)

 ### Postman (Collection and Workspace)